Learn About Common U.S. and International Coin Types

 What is a Libertad?

 Libertads are Silver or Gold coins produced by the Mexican Mint, renowned for being some of the most beautiful coins in the world.
 The obverse shows the Mexican National Seal, while the reverse features two of the most iconic images of Mexico City: the Angel of Independence statue and the volcanoes Popocatépetl and Iztaccíhuatl.
-These designs make Mexican Libertad coins highly symbolic of their culture.
+These designs make Mexican silver Libertad coins highly symbolic of their culture.
 A stunning design combined with bullion value makes Libertads collector and investor favorites.

 What is a Britannia?